 In addition to consistency, any consequences to result from your kid’s actions need to be almost immediate to be effective.
 Delayed consequences are ineffective and possibly counterproductive.
 If there is any meaningful amount of time between the event and the consequence, the child may not mentally and emotionally connect the two.
 Instead, it may just seem arbitrary and unfair.

 Similarly, rewards that are too far in the future will not provide adequate incentive for action.
 You need to recognize small intermediate steps on the way to the big goal.
 They don’t necessarily need to be big prizes, but some level of recognition.
-So, for instance, stickers on a card, and when the card has 10 stickers that earns some other desired item, opportunity or reward.
+So, for instance, stickers on a card, and when the card has 10 stickers that earn some other desired item, opportunity, or reward.

 For more tips on behavior strategies, check out our post on how to discipline an ADHD child.